itsparth/edgedb-dart/rstdocs/datatypes.rst

     int get length

-The number of elements in this `Iterable <https://api.dart.dev/stable/3.6.1/dart-core/Iterable-class.html>`__.
+The number of elements in this `Iterable <https://api.dart.dev/stable/3.7.1/dart-core/Iterable-class.html>`__.

 Counting all elements may involve iterating through all elements and can therefore be slow.
 Some iterables have a more efficient way to find the number of elements.
 These *must* override the default implementation of ``length``.

-.. _edgedb-dart-MultiRange-add:
+.. _gel-dart-MultiRange-add:

 *method* ``.add()``
 ...................